Skip to content

 more information about the variables available in this string can be found under Versioning.

-For cdn_scripts_url and cdn_images_url, the {version} variable in the URL will be automatically replaced by the version of the widget you are running (as defined in the Getting Started section).
+For cdn_images_url, the {version} variable in the URL will be automatically replaced by the version of the widget you are running (as defined in the Getting Started section).
 This isn’t needed, but recommended to prevent a mismatch between file versions.

 Options